data-centric-ai/dcbench/docs/source/intro.rst

 * :any:`minidata`: Find the smallest subset of training data on which a fixed model architecture achieves accuracy above a threshold.
 * :any:`slice_discovery`: Identify subgroups on which a model underperforms.
-* :any:`miniclean`: Given a fixed budget, clean input features of training data to improve model performance.
+* :any:`budgetclean`: Given a fixed budget, clean input features of training data to improve model performance.

 ``dcbench`` includes tasks that look very different from one another: the inputs and